 Projects are the bulk of an OpenClassrooms learning experience.
 This is where the students prove that they've learned the necessary skills, which allows students to earn our degrees.

-How does the grading process work?
+How does the assessment process work?

 Projects might take several sessions to finish and it's up to you to track their progress.
 You will stay up to date on their skills and progress, making sure to leave notes in their profile.
 These notes will also help you decide an appropriate time to schedule the presentation, which needs to be planned in advance.

 When the student starts nearing the end of the project (approx. 2-3 weeks before the end), sign up the student for a project presentation by creating a card on the "Project Presentation Candidates" Trello board.
 A second mentor will take over for one session in order to perform this project presentation.
 Before the student presents, try going through a mock presentation to make sure the student is ready and comfortable.

 Once the presentation has been assessed you then get back in touch with the student to move onto the next project.